- SEO for financial services places a strong emphasis on trust.

 - Local SEO tactics make it easier for customers to find your brick-and-mortar locations.

-Although there are aspects of search engine optimization that are universal, you can’t just write an SEO strategy for an ecommerce site and re-use it for a financial services website.
+It’s true that there are aspects of search engine optimization that are universal.
+However, you can’t just write an SEO strategy for ecommerce product pages and re-use it for financial advisors.
 SEO for financial services is unique, as we’ll discuss throughout this post.

 How unique are these considerations?
-Well, let’s start with the fact that Google’s algorithm shakeup in the summer of 2018, coined the Medic Update, appeared to target medical sites and “Your Money, Your Life” (YMYL) sites specifically.
+Well, let’s start with Google’s 2018 Medic Algorithm Update.
+The update appeared to target medical sites and “Your Money, Your Life” (YMYL) sites specifically.

 On the algorithmic end, a possible shift took aim at low-quality, irrelevant content across all industries.
-And on the manual end, a new mandate was released to Google’s quality raters that required them to hold YMYL sites to higher Page Quality (PQ) standards than those of other websites.
+And on the manual end, Google’s quality raters began to hold YMYL sites to higher Page Quality (PQ) standards.

-It should be noted that Google updated its Quality Evaluator Guidelines in May of 2019 by including E-A-T as a factor within PQ rather than referring to it as a separate entity.
+It’s also noteworthy that Google updated its Quality Evaluator Guidelines in May of 2019.
+They now include E-A-T as a factor within PQ rather than referring to it as a separate entity.

 In other words, if you’re giving financial advice, it better be good, it better be trustworthy, and it better be written by an expert.